jordanmaulana/MACHINE-LEARNING---ArrhythmiaDetection/README.md

   2. If the value is higher than before, do process i
   3. If the value is lower than before, the previous value is the R point

+## How To Run

+### Step 1: Preprocess
+1. Open file preproccess.py
+2. See commented line to see how it works
+3. After you run this program for all csv file, in this directory you will see datasetR.csv and datatestR.csv

+### Step 2: Editing csv
+In top of your generated csv file, do place this line: value,label

+### Step 3: Run plotdata.py